LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Best practices

-\boldStart{On the NLO SMEFT simulation.} Another important aspect to consider concerns the perturbative order of the MC simulation.
-While an NLO calculation generally represents the best solution, NLO SMEFT simulations with MadGraph can involve challenges with SMEFT operators involving electroweak vertices.
-These complications stem from the fact that, at the time of writing, MadGraph SMEFT calculations can account for NLO QCD effects but cannot account for QED loops.
-For this reason, restricting the QED coupling order of NLO samples is required.
 This restriction does not permit tree-level diagrams with a QED order greater than or equal to two plus the lowest QED order tree-level diagrams to enter; such tree-level contributions are not permitted because they would enter with the same QED order as a QED loop added to the lowest QED order diagrams.
-SMEFT couplings are assigned QED orders (which are somewhat arbitrary and can differ between UFO models~\cite{Goldouzian:2020ekx}), so tree-level diagrams (with QED order larger than the QED order cutoff imposed for NLO calculations) must be excluded in NLO calculations.
-However, LO calculations do not require restrictions on the QED order, so the matched LO approach, where LO samples with extra QCD emissions are taken as a proxy for partial NLO effects (see below), does not involve this limitation.
+SMEFT couplings are assigned QED orders (which are somewhat arbitrary and can differ between UFO models~\cite{Goldouzian:2020ekx}), so tree-level diagrams (with QED order larger than the QED order cutoff imposed for NLO QCD calculations) must be excluded in NLO QCD calculations.
+However, LO calculations do not require restrictions on the QED order, so the matched LO approach, where LO samples with extra QCD emissions are taken as a proxy for partial NLO QCD effects (see below), does not involve this limitation.

 When generating NLO SMEFT samples with operators and processes involving electroweak vertices, it is advisable to also generate LO samples (without QED order restrictions) to ensure that any SMEFT effects excluded at NLO by the QED order restriction are fully understood.